Mahanadhi (1994 film): Plot

 Krishna learns that Dhanush is just a pawn in the big game of cheating.
-He not only kills Dhanush, but also Venkatachalam, the main person who was behind this game; at the cost of his left arm.
-Krishna is sentenced to 14 years of imprisonment and comes out a contented man, to see his daughter married to Muthusamy's son and having a child, and his son being a grown-up man.
+He not only kills Dhanush but also Venkatachalam, the main person behind this game, at the cost of his left arm.
+Krishna is sentenced to 14 years of imprisonment and comes out a content man, to see his daughter married to Muthusamy's son and with a baby, and his son a grown man.
 The whole family moves back to their native village.